-Student mobility for studies: All participating Programme Country organisations (both sending and receiving) must be HEIs awarded with an ECHE.
-All Partner Country organisations must be HEIs recognised by competent authorities and have signed inter-institutional agreements with their Programme Country partners before the mobility takes place.
-Student mobility for traineeships : The sending organisation must be a HEI awarded with an ECHE.
-The receiving organisation can be : any public or private organisation active in the labour market or in the fields of education, training and youth.
-For example, such organisation can be: Eligible participating organisations a public or private, a small, medium or large enterprise (including social enterprises); a public body at local, regional or national level; a social partner or other representative of working life, including chambers of commerce, craft/professional associations and trade unions; a research institute; a foundation; a school/institute/educational centre (at any level, from pre-school to upper secondary education, and including vocational education and adult education); a non-profit organisation, association, NGO; a body providing career guidance, professional counselling and information services; o a Programme Country HEI awarded with an ECHE.
-Study periods : from 3 to 12 months (including a complementary traineeship period, if planned).
+The receiving organisation can be:

+- any public or private organisation active in the labour market or in the fields of education, training and youth.
+For example, such organisation can be: - a public or private, a small, medium or large enterprise (including social enterprises): - a public body at local, regional or national level; - a social partner or other representative of working life, including chambers of commerce, craft/professional associations and trade unions; - a research institute; - a foundation: - a school/institute/educational centre (at any level, from pre-school to upper secondary education, and including vocational education and adult education); - a non-profit organisation, association, NGO; - a body providing career guidance, professional counselling and information services; - a Programme Country HEI awarded with an ECHE.

+Study periods: from 3 to 12 months (including a complementary traineeship period, if planned).

 Traineeships: from 2 to 12 months.

-The same student may participate in mobility periods totalling up to 12 months maximum per each cycle of study , independently of the number and type of mobility activities.
-Participation with a zero-grant from EU funds counts as well towards this maximum duration: Duration of the activity during the first study cycle (Bachelor or equivalent) including the short-cycle (EQF levels 5 and 6); during the second study cycle (Master or equivalent - EQF level 7); and during the third cycle as doctoral candidate (doctoral level or EQF level 8).
+The same student may participate in mobility periods totalling up to 12 months maximum per each cycle of study, independently of the number and type of mobility activities.
+Participation with a zero-grant from EU funds counts as well towards this maximum duration:

+Duration of the activity

+- during the first study cycle (Bachelor or equivalent) including the short-cycle (EQF levels 5 and 6); - during the second study cycle (Master or equivalent EQF level 7); and - during the third cycle as doctoral candidate (doctoral level or EQF level 8).

 The duration of a traineeship by recent graduates counts towards the 12 months maximum of the cycle during which they apply for the traineeship.
-Venue(s) of the activity Students must carry out their mobility activity in a Programme or Partner Country different from the country of the sending organisation and the country where the student has his/her accommodation during his/her studies.